Anica Landreneau: HOK on Track to Achieve Carbon-Neutral Design Portfolio by 2030

 How is HOK doing?

-We have tracked a firm-wide reduction of more than 50 percent from the CBECS baseline.
+We have tracked a firm-wide reduction of 55 percent from the CBECS baseline.
 Some of our newer design projects are decreasing energy use by 70 to 80 percent compared to the baseline.
 This balances out projects that began several years ago.

-We have been improving our performance against the baseline by about five percent every year, so we are on track to achieve our goal of a carbon-neutral design portfolio by 2030.
+We have been improving our performance against the baseline by about five percent every year, and the target for 2017 is a 60 percent reduction in energy use intensity for our portfolio.
+We are on track to achieve our goal of a carbon-neutral design portfolio by 2030.

 Have you experienced any obstacles?